A Brief History of the Department of Economics

 Robert E. Knoll, Prairie University: A History of the University of Nebraska (Lincoln, Nebraska: University of Nebraska Press, 1995).

-Degree records provided by Barbara E. Brennan, UNL Graduate Studies.
+Degree records provided by Barbara E. Brennan, Nebraska Graduate Studies.

 Various documents from the Nebraska Historical Society.